federgraph/RiggVar-RG38/README.md

 <a href="doc/images/RiggVar-FD-01.png">*Documentation drawings can serve as a unit test alternative.*<br>
 ![FormDrawing screenshot](doc/images/RiggVar-FD-01.png)</a>

+This form can be used as the main form in a standalone application, see RG76.dpr.

 ## How to build

 Use the following IDE versions to build the project: